CryptoGurujiOG/Cysic-Verifer-Node-Run-Guide/README.md

 ## Verifier Node Requirements:

-- Minimum 8 GB Ram (more is good)
+- Minimum 8 GB Ram
-- Minimum 4 Core CPU (more is good)
+- Minimum 2 Core CPU
-- 200 GB Storage (more is good)
+- 100 GB Storage
 - PC or VPS with WSL, Ubuntu, or MacOS
 - New Metamask and Keplr wallet